Ankitaahuja/atom-react-snippets/README.md

 # atom-react-redux-react-native-snippets package

-React, React-Native, Redux, and test snippets to help with building your React apps in Atom.
+React, React-Native, Redux, and Test snippets to help with building your React apps in Atom.

 # React